In the short term, no. In the long term – truly sustainable palm oil, yes.

 - Condemning the whole palm oil industry is unrealistic so the best we can hope and plan for is sustainable palm oil.

 In light of the above, it’s pretty clear that the gold standard of sustainable palm oil is not as credible as its marketing may suggest.
-In fact, it’s really just lip service, which in the context of the corporate drive for growth and profit is, well…not surprising.
-This is no more evident than when you look at the fine print of “Unilever’s journey to 100% Sustainable Palm Oil”, which pledges (by virtue of the New York Declaration on Forests) to end forest loss by 2030 – that is a heck of a long time away, and by our guess, potentially when there won’t be any more forests to end.
+In fact, it’s really just lip service, which in the context of the drive for growth and profit is, well…not surprising.
+This is no more evident than when you look at the fine print of “Unilever’s journey to 100% Sustainable Palm Oil”, which pledges (by virtue of the New York Declaration on Forests) to end forest loss by 2030.

 We hope this has helped you shed some light on a rather complex issue.
-If you have any questions/comments/anecdotes or other suggestions for the Sustainable Jungle Community, leave a comment or get in touch – we’d love to hear from you!
+If you have any questions, comments or other suggestions for the Sustainable Jungle Community, leave a comment or get in touch – we’d love to hear from you!